• Length: 5 days

 • Sewing machine used

-Please Note: The design exercises in Sets and Variables II are different from those in Sets and Variables I & Sets and Variables III.
-Therefore, students can take classes in sequence or take only one class.
+Please Note: The design exercises in Sets and Variables I & II are different from those in Sets and Variables III.
+It is advised that students take both classes in sequence if possible.

 DESCRIPTION

-Sets and Variables II is based on exploring the use of one particular compound motif.
-A motif, whether simple or compound is defined as being a configuration that is repeated in some manner.
-A compound motif is a motif made up of two or more parts.
+Sets and Variables III is based on exploring the use of a LINEAR motif and its compound version in compositions.
+A MOTIF is defined as being a simple figure (a theme) that is repeated in some manner.
+COMPOUND MOTIF: The compound version of a simple motif is simply the opening up of spaces in the simple motif so the ground shows through in those spaces.

-Note: All design exercises will be done in fabric using machine piecing techniques.
+Note: All design exercises will be done in solid colored fabric using machine-piecing techniques.
 Each exercise will result in a composition.
-Keeping a sketchbook with excellent notations will be vitally important throughout the workshop.
-It is recommended that students bring a digital camera & printer to use as a tool for keeping track of “works-in-progress.”
+Keeping a sketchbook with excellent notations will be vitally important throughout the workshop; therefore, it is required that students bring a digital camera and a small digital printer (such as the Canon Selphy printer) to use as a tool for keeping track of “works-in-progress.”
+Since students will be pining work as it progresses onto the wall, they should bring at least 2 boxes of fine but short ball-head pins.

-Optional but important: Each student should bring 10-20 slides or your own laptop with a digital presentation or 3-6 quilts and be prepared to make a short (3-5 minutes maximum) articulate presentation about their work and be ready to discuss and explain their goals.
-The barn can provide a slide projector and a digital projector, but cannot provide a lap top or desk top computer.
+Optional but important: Each student should come prepared with a digital presentation/laptop or 3-6 actual quilts and be prepared to make a short (3-5 minutes maximum) but articulate presentation about their work including future goals.
+The Crow Timber Frame Barn provides use of a digital projector connected to a laptop.

 SUPPLIES